mstksg/inCode/copy/entries/lenses-and-prisms.md

 To formalize this, sometimes we can say that only "one direction" of the isomorphism has to be strictly true in practice.
-If we only enforce that the round-trip of `unsplit . split = id` and `inject . match = id`, this enforces just the spirit of the hidden abstract type.
-This is ""
+If we only enforce that the round-trip of `unsplit . split = id` and `inject . match = id`, this enforces the "spirit" of the hidden abstract type.

 For example, our "`only 'a'`" can be witnessed by: